Guide to choosing a supplier

 Cost

 Competitive pricing is an important factor.
-However, it is essential to not only focus on obtaining low prices, but to emphasise service quality too (ensure that there isn’t a trade-off between cost and service quality).
+However, it is essential to not only focus on obtaining low prices but to emphasise service quality too (ensure that there isn’t a trade-off between cost and service quality).
 Your goal is to understand what value-add the supplier will bring to your company.

 Quality